FREQUENTLY ASKED QUESTIONS

 Where do you get your funding?

-The majority of our funding comes from PawPrints Thrift Boutique, an amazing thrift store in Chico, California.
-Pawprints is run entirely by volunteers, and 100% of the store profits go towards paying for spay and neuter surgeries for animals in our community.
-This includes a program for pet dogs and cats, and significant funding for Neighborhood Cat Advocates.
-We could NOT do this without this amazing commitment from Pawprints and their caring volunteers!
+The majority of our funding comes from PawPrints Thrift Boutique, our beloved thrift store located in Chico, California.
+PawPrints is run entirely by volunteers, and 100% of the store profits go towards paying for spay and neuter surgeries for animals in our community.
+This includes a program for owned dogs and cats, and significant funding for Neighborhood Cat Advocates.
+We could NOT do this without this amazing commitment from PawPrints and our caring volunteers!

 However, we also depend on your donations to keep us going.
 We don't get any governmental funding - no federal, state, county, or city money comes our way.
 No tax dollars go to support our organization.
 Financial donations of any size are always welcome and very needed - as you can imagine, our vet bills are HUGE!